What Is Engine Code P0456?

 > EVAP functional test: start the engine to enter KOER mode.
 Depending on the year and maker of your vehicle you may have access to EVAP functional tests.
 The functional test consists in opening/closing the EVAP purge.
 If the solenoids are not working then you should check the wiring, connector, relay, and fuse.

-How To Repair Error Code P0456
+How To Repair Engine Trouble Code P0456

 Depending on the diagnostics results you may need to do the following: